thi-ng/umbrella/packages/meta-css/README.md

 possible variations (per spec).

 Generation specs use a simple JSON structure as shown below.
-The specs can be split over multiple files within a directory and will all be merged by the `generate` command of the toolchain.
+The specs can be split over multiple files and will all be merged by the `generate` command of the toolchain.

 ```json5
 {